 - 1. Time allowed: presentation of 45 min., comment of 5 min, discussion of 30 mins. - 2.
 Presentations should be a concise and systematic overview of the topic in the form of a "teaching lecture". - 3.
 Each presentation will be assigned to one other participant, who is to comment on / initiate the discussion of the contents of the presentation.
-Presenters are required to send their presentations to both instructors and the respective commenters at least three days before the seminar session. - 4.
+Presenters are required to send their presentations to both instructors and the respective commenters at least seven days before the seminar session. - 4.
 The literature given below is a starting point for your lecture.
-You are typically expected to find additional material yourself.
+You are typically expected to find additional material yourself. - 5.
+You presentation should be fully ready at the beginning of the seminar.
+In case of last-minute changes of schedule you might be asked to present earlier than announced.